End-to-End Dense Video Grounding via Parallel Regression: Method

+As shown in Fig. \ref{fig4} (b), LMD adopts a similar architecture to CRE, which is composed of a multi-head cross-attention layer and feed forward network with a residual connection.
 More specifically, we also add positional encoding to the sentence features.
 The input of the decoder is $K$ sentence features $f^S = \{f^{S_i}\}_{i=1}^K$ and the encoder's output $E_{enc}$.
-The calculation in $l$-th layer can be formulated as:
+The calculation can be formulated as: \begin{footnotesize}